 - Volume: 1.5mL-5 mL

-When basic semen analysis testing is completed, those that simply review the quantitative factors, and the observed values obtained from the testing fall outside of the normal values then one is determined to be suffering a male factor of infertility.
-But in many cases, the basic testing indicates normal values and this is regarded as meaning that there is "NO Problem".
+When a basic semen analysis (count & motility) is completed and the observed values obtained from the testing fall outside of the normal values then one is determined to be suffering a male factor of infertility.
+But in many cases, the basic testing indicates normal values, and this is regarded as meaning that there is "NO Problem".
 In these cases, the male partner is usually ruled out as a factor to the couple's infertility struggle.
 However, while quantity is important, quality measures are an even more important value and are generally overlooked with a basic semen analaysis.

 MCRM Fertility and the Center for Male Infertility utilizes the most cutting-edge techniques available to analyze semen samples in order to discover factors that affect the probability of live birth, the ability to achieve pregnancy and also the ability to maintain pregnancy.
 These techniques evaluate the qualitative values of the semen which are helpful to look at genetic issues of sperm that are so obviously important for achieving pregnancy.
 After all, this is what a 'good' sperm is – one that has genetic integrity.
 The number of sperm is no reflection on quality!